Inpatients

-We want you to be as comfortable as possible when you’re with us - however long your stay – so we have included some important information below that will help you settle in.
-It will tell you everything you need to know about your stay, our services and going home.
+We want you to be as comfortable as possible when you’re in hospital, however long you need to stay.
+The following information will tell you everything you need to know about staying in hospital and going home when you are ready to.

-You may be given other information on your ward that’s more to do with your particular condition or treatment so please take the time to read through it.
-If you have any other questions or need anything to make your stay more comfortable, just speak to one of our staff who will be happy to help.
+You may be given more information on your ward regarding your particular condition or treatment.
+Please take the time to read through this, and speak with a member of staff if you have any questions or need anything to make your stay better.

 You will have received a letter to tell you when you need to come to hospital and where you should go.

-During your stay it is likely that you will need nightwear, normal clothes, dressing gown, underwear and appropriate footwear (slippers).
-Sorry, we are unable to offer a laundry service.
+During your stay, it is likely that you will need nightwear, everyday clothes, a dressing gown, underwear and appropriate footwear like slippers.
+We are unable to offer a laundry service.

-Bring a toothbrush, toothpaste, a towel, any personal aids you require, and any items for washing, personal hygiene, and grooming.
+You should also bring toiletries including a toothbrush and toothpaste, a towel, any personal aids you require, and items for washing, personal hygiene, and grooming.

-It is a good idea to bring a few pounds or a credit/debit card for newspapers, sweets, etc., or if you want to use the bedside TV system.
-Alternatively, nothing beats a good book (please remember your spectacles if you wear them)!
+It is a good idea to bring a small amount of cash or a credit/debit card to buy newspapers, sweets, or if you want to use the bedside TV system.

-Alcohol or cigarettes/e-cigs are not permitted on site at any time.
+Alcohol, cigarettes or e-cigarettes are not permitted in hospital at any time.

-In order for us to prescribe your medication whilst you are in hospital, we need to know what medicine (including herbal remedies and supplements) you normally take.
-Please either follow the instructions within your admission letter relating to medicines or bring all those that you are taking in their original containers.
+In order to prescribe your medication while you are in hospital, we need to know what medicine (including herbal remedies and supplements) you normally take.
+Please follow the instructions in your hospital admission letter about medicines, or bring them with you in their original containers.

-Your medicine will be stored and utilised as appropriate.
-This allows you to continue to take the medicines you are familiar with.
-If you are required to take further medicines whilst in hospital, these will be sent to the ward with appropriate instructions.
+Your medicine will be stored and used as needed.
+If you need to take additional medicines while in hospital, these will be sent to your ward with appropriate instructions.
 On discharge, you will be provided with a supply of medicines as part of the Trust's Discharge Planning Policy.

 When you arrive on the ward, you will be welcomed and shown to your bed.
 Please note that single rooms are limited and are often allocated based on clinical need.